Anxiety. Unease. Worry.

 And a pinch of aggravation just to round it all out.

-No, I’m not talking about the next federal tax deadline.
+No, I’m not talking about the upcoming May 17th federal tax deadline.

 Or am I?

-For millions of Americans every year (including all of us NW Tucson folks), the tax filing deadline points to a much bigger issue.
+For millions of Americans every year, the tax filing deadline points to a much bigger issue.
 An issue so pervasive that it’s the subject of internet memes, stand-up comedy routines, and entire self-help books.

 I’m talking about procrastination.

-If you’re tempted to save this article to maybe read it later, consider this one of the side effects of procrastination: In 2018, over 8.9 million people paid penalties to the IRS because they didn’t prioritize filing their taxes.
+If you’re in NW Tucson and you’re tempted to save this article to maybe read it later, consider this one of the side effects of procrastination: In 2018, over 8.9 million people paid penalties to the IRS because they didn’t prioritize filing their taxes.

 Today, we’re going to delve into the side effects of procrastination, and how you can overcome it.